Certificates

 1. Fabric certification

 The international standard EN ISO 20471 establishes clear criteria for high-visibility workwear intended for employees working in high-risk environments.
-Fabric certification by the supplier is the first step, with the material passing the EN standard.
+Fabric certification by the supplier is the first step, with the material passing the EN

 2. Contrast color test